 The report closes with an emphasis on the importance of understanding the key KPIs that measure visitor monetization, funnel conversions, and subscriber retention.
 The authors note that the process of benchmarking itself led to growth for all participants, regardless of their maturity level at the onset.

-Admiral’s Visitor Relationship Management solution can help publishers drive subscriptions based on the critical factors outlined above.
-In fact, Admiral's subscription experts can provide playbooks for driving each Publisher Benchmark in the FTI report with a VRM approach.
+Admiral’s digital subscription solution can help publishers drive subscriptions based on the critical factors outlined above.
+In fact, Admiral's digital subscription software experts can provide playbooks for driving each Publisher Benchmark in the FTI report with a Visitor Relationships Management (VRM) approach.
 VRM helps publishers to not only quickly set up a metered paywall and offer paid subscriptions, but to maximize conversions and ARPU via a multi-touch approach.
 The robust solution helps to grow email signups and social follows to increase known users, test digital offers for monthly, yearly, and introductory subscriptions, and address user segments by preference for ad-free, ad-lite, or ad supported content.

 Find out what VRM can do to maximize your revenue today.